NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 =============

 Importance Weighting is another algorithm that allows us to estimate performance.
-Assuming that our model is as good as before we can perform a weighted calculation based on our original data in order to see what we can expect for new data.
-The key part is obtaining the weights in order to perform the weighted calculation.
-The weights of the calculation are the density ration estimations, also called importance weights.
-The density ratio is the fraction of the probability density functions of the new and the original data.
-The Importance Weighting algorithm allows us to adjust our performance expecation in order to account for any change in our data.
+We assume that we have a reference :term:`data period<Data Period>` which we can use in order to extrapolate the performance our model will have on a :term:`data chunk<Data Chunk>`.
+This extrapolation happens by performing a weighted performance calculation whose effect is to make the reference data resemble more the chunk data.
+This is accomplished by calculating the :term:`density ratio<Density Ratio>` between the chunk data and the reference data.
+The density ratio is defined as the ratio of the chunk data :term:`probability density function<Probability Density Function>` divided by the reference data probability density function.
+Those ratios are also called :term:`importance weights<Importance Weights>`.
+They are calculated for each data point in the reference dataset and they are the weights used in the weighted performance calculation.
+The impact of those weights is that data points less likely to be found in the chunk data contribute less to the performance result and vica versa.
+Hence the weighted perfomance calculation result on the reference dataset is the performance we estimate the chunk dataset will have once targets become vailable.

 Implementation details